supertestnet/things-bitvm-needs/README.md

 # Implementations

-- [ ] Create github repos for more implementations of the BitVM
+- [ ] Create github repos for more implementations of the bitvm
 - [ ] E.g. one in rust
 - [ ] E.g. one in python
 - [ ] E.g. one in typescript